Legion of Mary: Entering and leaving

 Membership in the Legion of Mary is essentially based on discipline and commitment.
-Members devote their time and prayer for the intentions of Mary, Mother of God.
+Members devote their time and prayer for intentions through the intercession of Mary, Mother of Jesus.

-Members can withdraw from the Legion by informing the president of his or her praesidium.
+Members can withdraw from the Legion by informing the president of his or her Praesidium.

 Types of membership

 The Legion of Mary consists of two totally different memberships: the active and the auxiliary members.
 Both are essential to the Legion: "Just as a bird cannot fly without one wing, so also the Legion cannot exist without any of the other members," said Ráinel Lobo of Mumbai, India.

-Active members regularly attend the weekly sessions of their Praesidium and pray daily the prayer of the Legion, the Catena Legionis, which consists essentially of the Magnificat and some shorter prayers.
-Their main role lies in active apostolate for the legion and the church.
+Active members regularly attend weekly sessions of their Praesidium and pray daily the Catena Legionis, which consists essentially of the Magnificat and some shorter prayers.
+Their main role lies in active apostolate for the Legion and the wider Church.
 Active members under 18 are not allowed to give the "Legion promise" until that age.
 They are considered Juniors and may hold any office except President in their Praesidium.
 Above the level of the Praesidium, no Junior may serve as an officer.

-Auxiliary members support the legion through their prayer.
-They pray the whole booklet of Legion prayers, the "Tessera", every day.
-The Tessera consists of the Invocation, prayers to the Holy Spirit, the Rosary, the Catena, and the concluding prayers of the Tessera.
+Auxiliary members support the Legion through their prayer.
+They pray the whole booklet of Legion prayers, the Tessera, every day.
+The Tessera consists of an Invocation, prayers to the Holy Spirit, the Rosary, the Catena Legionis, and concluding prayers.

-Praetorians, a higher grade of active membership, pray, in addition to their duties as active members, the Rosary, the Divine Office and go to Holy Mass daily.
+Praetorians are a higher grade of active membership, who pray, in addition to their duties as active members, the Rosary, the Divine Office and attend Holy Mass daily.

-Adjutorians, a higher grade of auxiliary membership, additionally pray the Divine Office and go to Holy Mass daily.
+Adjutorians are a higher grade of auxiliary membership.
+Like Praetorians, they additionally pray the Divine Office and attend Holy Mass daily.

-Praetorians and Adjutors do not have higher status or higher rank inside the legion system.
+Praetorians and Adjutors do not have a higher status or higher rank inside the Legion system.
 The meaning of the grades is only a desire for a more devotional life, not for higher status.
-Entering the grade is done by registering with a list of Praetorians/Adjutors and by subsequently observing their duties.
+Entering these grades is done by registering with a list of Praetorians/Adjutors and by subsequently observing their duties.